“Today, my practice focuses on you and how you can manage better!”

 What was your path to becoming a therapist?

+Helping others has always been in my nature from childhood.
+I knew I wanted to find a career where I had the ability to reach out to different populations and social work was my answer!
 Prior to starting my private practice, I worked as a social work director for 12+ years, but I changed paths because I really preferred more face-to-face time with my clients.
 I got so much more from my time counseling than from being in a management position.
 I worked for seven years after that as a homecare social worker and I saw firsthand how many people were suffering from mental health issues at home.
 That’s what really guided me to virtual therapy even before COVID!
-It allows me to reach people who would not have asked for help had virtual therapy not been an option.
+Online counseling allows me to reach people who would not have asked for help had virtual therapy not been an option.
 Plus, I get to help people who would reach out but are so busy taking care of others that their self-care ends up at the bottom of the pile.
 Today, my practice focuses on you and how you can manage better!

 What should someone know about working with you?

-In our first session, you can expect a thorough biopsychosocial in order to begin to understand where you are.
-Building rapport is very important to me so I do not push, especially in the first session.
-I’m very good at reading people by tone of voice, facial expressions, and body language.
-Most of all, I want you to feel comfortable and safe.
-You will find that I am a nonjudgmental, caring person.
-I do like to challenge clients sometimes with homework so that the work continues when you’re not speaking with me.
-However, it’s not a weekly thing; it needs to be fluid and not forced.
+In our first session, you can expect me to explore what brought you to seek counseling in order to understand where you are - because this is your journey.
+Building rapport is very important to me especially in the first few sessions.
+You will see that I am a very good listener, focused on reading people by tone of voice, facial expressions, and body language.
+Most of all, I want you to feel comfortable, safe and to know that I am a non-judgmental, caring person here to help.

 What are you most excited about within the evolving mental health landscape?